hodcroftlab/hodcroftlab/_posts/2025-11-20-EV-D68-on-Nextclade.md

 These additions will further enhance the ability to quickly and easily obtain clade assignments and quality control information about more Enteroviruses.

-While Nextclade provides a fast and accessible overview, it is not a replacement for full phylo genetic analyses.
+While Nextclade provides a fast and accessible overview, and reliable QC and general clade assignment, it is **not a replacement for full phylogenetic analyses**.
 To conduct in-depth evolutionary and recombination studies, explore our **Nextstrain Enterovirus trees** at [nextstrain.org/groups/hodcroftlab](https://nextstrain.org/groups/hodcroftlab), which include VP1, whole-genome, and tanglegram views.
 Or - check out the [Nextstrain tutorial](https://docs.nextstrain.org/en/latest/tutorials/creating-a-phylogenetic-workflow.html) to start setting up your own local build!

 We encourage clinicians, researchers, and surveillance teams to explore the new EV-D68 dataset and share their feedback on [GitHub](https://github.com/enterovirus-phylo/nextclade_d68/issues) or via [email](mailto:eve-group@swisstph.ch).
 Your input helps improve these tools and supports coordinated Enterovirus surveillance worldwide.